softplus/ble_proxy_esphome/README.md

 ## Supported BTLE devices

 Theoretically this supports various Xiaomi BTLE devices.
 I only have the thermometers.
+Aliexpress or a local electronics shop is your friend.

+You must remove the bind-keys for this to work (with the previously-mentioned firmware).
+The device will continue to work as previously without bind-keys, you can use any Xiaomi-supported app to also read the devices.

-The code proxies measurements for:
+This code proxies measurements for:

 * temperature
 * humidity